L-based numerical linked cluster expansion for square lattice models: Introduction

 Series expansion methods generally contain a small parameter, e.g., for the commonly used high-temperature expansions the small parameter is the inverse temperature~\cite{domb_green_book_74, oitmaa_hamer_book_06}.
 Consequently, high-temperature expansions fail to converge at low temperatures.
 This failure is independent of the nature of the low-temperature state, which, e.g., could exhibit short-range correlations or a slow build-up of correlations as the temperature is lowered.
 In order to overcome this limitation of high-temperature expansions, as well as potentially similar limitations of other expansions involving small parameters of the Hamiltonian, in Refs.~\cite{rigol_bryant_06, rigol_bryant_07a, rigol_bryant_07b} it was shown that one can use numerical linked cluster expansions (NLCEs).
 NLCEs allow one to compute the expectation values of extensive observables per site in the thermodynamic limit adding contributions from increasingly large connected clusters.
 No small parameter is assumed a priori when carrying out NLCEs, but they only converge when the correlations in the system are smaller or of the same order as the sizes of the clusters considered.
-At a fixed temperature, when the cluster sizes exceed the correlation length, NLCEs have been shown to converge exponentially fast, in the size of the clusters considered, to the thermodynamic limit results~\cite{iyer_15}.
+At a fixed temperature when the cluster sizes exceed the correlation length, NLCE results have been shown to converge to the thermodynamic limit ones exponentially fast as the size of the clusters considered is increased~\cite{iyer_15}.

 NLCEs have been used to study a wide range of lattice models in thermal equilibrium to understand properties of materials~\cite{rigol_singh_07a, rigol_singh_07b, khatami_singh_11, singh_12, khatami_helton_12, applegat_12, hayre_13, sherman_16, sherman_18, benton_18a, benton_18b, schafer_20, sarkis_20, singh_22} and of ultracold gases in optical lattices~\cite{khatami_rigol_11, russel_15, duarte_15, cheuk_16, brown_17, nichols_19}.
 They have also been used to study entanglement~\cite{kallin_13, stoudenmire_14, devakul_15, sherman_devakul_16, hayward_17, pardini_19}, thermodynamic properties of disordered systems~\cite{tang_iyer_15b, mulanix_19}, observables after equilibration following quantum quenches~\cite{rigol_14a, wouters_14, rigol_14b, tang_iyer_15a, rigol_16, piroli_17, mallayya_17}, and quantum dynamics~\cite{mallayya_18, white_17, dekavul_18, mallaya_rigol_19, mallaya_19, gan_20, richter_20}.
 Two important characteristics of NLCEs that have been explored and successfully used in the various applications mentioned above are the freedom to carry out the expansions using different building blocks, as well as the fact that one can use resummation techniques to extend the convergence of NLCEs beyond that provided by the bare sums, namely, to regimes in which the extent of the correlations exceeds the largest clusters considered.